-If you’re looking for a way to increase revenue for your business, it’s important to leverage the power of local search marketing.
+If you’re looking for a way to increase revenue for your business, it’s important to leverage the power of local search marketing and SEO.
 When it comes to beating out your local competition knowing what tools to use and how to measure your efforts are key.

 Begin with Local Directories